ludicast/saki/README.markdown

 ## Thanks

-The generators are stolen directly from Steak with some minor adjustments.
+The generators are stolen directly from Steak with some adjustments.

 ## Note on Patches/Pull Requests